hashicorp/terraform-provider-awscc/docs/resources/mediaconnect_flow_source.md

 <a id="nestedatt--decryption"></a>
 ### Nested Schema for `decryption`

-Required:

-- `role_arn` (String) The ARN of the role that you created during setup (when you set up AWS Elemental MediaConnect as a trusted entity).

 Optional:

 - `algorithm` (String) The type of algorithm that is used for the encryption (such as aes128, aes192, or aes256).